-Carter is 98-years-old.
+Carter is 99-years-old.
 In addition to being the nation’s 39th president, Carter is well-known as a symbol of public service and charitable work.

-Jason Carter, Carter’s grandfather, tweeted, “I saw both of my grandparents yesterday.
+Jason Carter, Carter’s grandfather, tweeted in February, “I saw both of my grandparents yesterday.
 They are at peace and—as always—their home is full of love.
 Thank you all for your kind words.”

 According to The New York Times, hospice “is defined as care for terminally ill patients when the priority is not to provide further treatment but to reduce pain and discomfort toward the end of life.”
 The Times reported that Carter and his wife live in Plains, Georgia.

 Jimmy Carter Was Diagnosed With Brain Cancer in 2015

 President Carter has suffered various health woes over the years.